 That revolution is not going to occur as the result of any leader.
 It can only occur within each and every one of us.
 And it can if we want it to.
 We do not need leaders.
 We need to recognize that each of us can–and must–become a leader if we have any hope of sorting out this mess that we call our world.
 That starts with our own veganism–not as some sort of “flexitarian lifestyle” issue–but as a basic, fundamental, and non-negotiable commitment to nonviolence.
 Ethical veganism represents our commitment to the notion that we have no moral justification for using animals–however “humanely”–for our purposes.
 It continues with our daily efforts to educate others in creative, positive, and nonviolent ways about veganism–something that each of us can do if we want to.
 Every day, we have opportunities to educate family, friends, colleagues at work, and people that we encounter in a store or on a bus.
 Is it easier to write a check to someone else than do the work ourselves?
 Of course it is.
 But it won’t work.

-To achieve justice, we do not need corporations.
+To achieve justice, we do not need large animal organizations.
 Indeed, the more that we rely on them, the further we will stray from our goal.
-We need a grassroots movement that demands peace in a peaceful way.
+The large animal groups are businesses.
+They are selling “happy exploitation.”
+We need a grassroots movement that demands peace–including peace between humans and nonhumans–in a peaceful way.

 Unfortunately, animal organizations have become modern sellers of indulgences similar to the medieval Catholic Church.
 Many–perhaps most–people have some concern about the matter of animal exploitation.
 Many have nagging guilt about continuing to consume animals products.
 Many love their nonhuman companions and treat them as family members, but stick forks into other animals and, on some level, recognize the moral disconnect.
 But not to worry.
 Make a donation and these groups will make it all better.
 They will “minimize” animal suffering; they will “abolish” the worst abuses.